YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

 └── Venn_diagram
 ```

-The directory **figures/** contains statistics graphs and figures present in the paper (svg or pdf) and produced from files of **data/** directory and **results/** directory.
+The directory [figures](figures) contains statistics graphs and figures present in the paper (svg or pdf) and produced from files of [data](data) directory and [results](results) directory.
 We allow re-use of these figures and ask re-user to cite our article.